kristinakarrass/Bamazon/README.md

 ![Third Manager Screenshot](/screenshots/managerscreenshot3.png?raw=true "add to inventory")

+As you can see, the stock of the book The Whole 30 went out of the red numbers, which indicate low stock.

 ### Add new product to inventory

 She can also add new items to the inventory.

 ![Fourth Manager Screenshot](/screenshots/managerscreenshot4.png?raw=true "add new item to inventory")

+The new item was added at the bottom of the list.

 ## Bamazon Supervisor